Overview

 With the substantial amount of experience I gained while designing the application, I was available and prepared to help

 out with various tasks, like design considerations and debugging.
-As the most experienced UI
+As the most experienced UI developer in the team, I

 was highly involved in helping my teammates become more familiar with JavaFX and CSS.
 My role in the development of the